 Treasure Coast Food Bank is combining all those effort into a social enterprise program designed to benefit not only those in need but local private industry as well.
-The Florida Agriculture & Nourishment Collaborative will launch this Summer of 2017, with plans already underway to transform its former warehouse into a customized production facility.
+The Florida Agriculture & Nourishment Collaborative launched in the Summer of 2017, transforming its former warehouse into a customized production facility.

 The program involves 100 Florida farmers, 100 local schools, and 300 human service agencies who provide food to nearly 100,000 low-income people in Indian River, Martin, St. Lucie and Okeechobee counties.
 By processing, vacuum-sealing, and cold-storing the produce, the program extends its usable life, enabling many more agencies and individuals to access it.

 “This program will decrease food waste and make nutritious food more readily available for those people with food insecurities,” Treasure Coast Food Bank CEO Judith Cruz says.
 “It will also be an economic driver for our local farmers, cut costs at our schools, and put people to work at the processing facility.”